mvknowles/TetherStatus/README.md

 ## Hackery
 This mini-project was an offshoot of my long-term project, called machowalk: https://github.com/mvknowles/machowalk

-Mach-O is the executable & library format used by MachOS.
-My project explores the internals of the Mach-O format.
+Mach-O is the executable & library format used by macOS. machowalk is designed to examine these files in bulk, to make reverse engineering a little-bit less brain-surgery-like.

 A lot of the internal details were already available via nm, otool or a good ol' hex editor.
 I started the above project to create a corpus of all the internal symbols.
 I'm working on adding details not exposed in the symbol table, by making inferences about types from Core Framework and the Objective-C messaging primitives.